bsor/bulls/README.md

 Simple bash script to create and save bullet point lists , e.g shoppinglists

 # Usage instructions
-* Place bulls.ls anywhere you'd like.
+* Place bulls.sh anywhere you'd like.
 The final saved bullet point lists will be saved in the same directory.

 * To make the script able to run, open your terminal and change your working directory to where you placed the script and then type: